 In these high places the past comes to life and, if you listen and watch with the eyes of heart and mind, the ancestors whisper their tales to the inner ear, peopling the landscape with life and colour.

 By this time the sun was high, and an early lunch appeared to be in order.
 There is a pub in Cadbury…

 Another drive, another ancient church and we reached our destination, Cerne Abbas, where the giant looms over the hillside.
 The viewing area is in a convenient little car park…there is no real way to see it, so large it is, other than from this distance.
-Only idiots would choose to park up and climb to the top in the middle of the day in a heatwave….
+And, let’s face it, only fools would choose to park up and climb to the top in the middle of the day in a heatwave….

 It must be said, however, that colourful though it was, we two were probably more so… rather lobster coloured with exertion by the time we descended and found the crystal waters of the Silver Spring, a holy well that nestles at the foot of the hill in a cool, green glade.
 The icy water was welcome and we cooled hot faces in its fresh purity.

 It was still early afternoon as we explored the gloriously beautiful village, with its ancient buildings and lovely old church.
 There was also a tea room, the pubs being shut for the afternoon… and there was ice-cream too…

 We eventually wandered down through Dorchester to Weymouth and the farmhouse we were staying at overnight.
 There was coffee, cake and a chicken in the dining room, pigs in the garden and alpacas in the field… and the sea shimmering in the sun.
 We walked a little way along the coastal path before finding liquid refreshment in a pub.